XiangchiSong/EPFLU_P2PFL/README.md

 ##
 Copyright © 2024 Xiangchi Song, Zhaoyan Wang, KyeongDeok Baek, and In-Young Ko

-This research was partly supported by the MSIT (Ministry of Science and ICT), Korea, under the ITRC (Information Technology Research Center) support program (IITP-2024-2020-0-01795) supervised by the IITP (Institute for Information & Communications Technology Planning & Evaluation) and IITP grant funded by the Korea government (MSIT) (No. RS-2024-00406245, Development of Software-Defined Infrastructure Technologies for Future Mobility).
+This research was partly supported by the MSIT (Ministry of Science and ICT), Korea, under the ITRC (Information Technology Research Center) support program (IITP-2024-2020-0-01795) supervised by the IITP (Institute for Information & Communications Technology Planning & Evaluation) and IITP grant funded by the Korea government (MSIT) (No. RS-2024-00406245, Development of SoftwareDefined Infrastructure Technologies for Future Mobility).

 All rights reserved.
 No part of this publication may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the publisher, except in the case of brief quotations embodied in critical reviews and certain other noncommercial uses permitted by copyright law.
 For permission requests, please email to the author.